Get me outta here!

 Like Loading...

-February 9, 2014 by Fossillady
+March 21, 2014 by Fossillady

-Fossil Skeleton Shows Closely Spaced Polyps of Cactus Coral (Pavona)
+Coral Skeleton Shows Closely Spaced Polyps of the “Cactus Coral (Pavona)“

-After much digging around I finally identified this amazing specimen as a cactus coral from the genus of Pavona.
+After much digging around I finally identified this amazing specimen as a Cactus Coral from the genus of Pavona.
 The small prickly pattern of polyp corallites was the best defining feature, as well as the folding plates that loosely resemble a cactus.

 Cactus Coral Pavona